algolia/algoliasearch-magento/doc/faq.md

 ## I'm using Magento 2.
 Is the extension compatible?

-No, the extension is not compatible, but we have Magento 2 extension currently in beta.
+No, the extension is not compatible, but we have extension for Magento 2 as well!
 You can find it here: [https://github.com/algolia/algoliasearch-magento-2](https://github.com/algolia/algoliasearch-magento-2).
-Remember, the Magento 2 extension is still in beta and it's not recommended to use it in production unless you really know what you are doing.

 Any feedback on Magento 2 extension is very appreciated.
-You can submit an issue on GitHub repository or send us any email on [support+magento@algolia.com](mailto:support+magento@algolia.com).
+You can submit an issue on [GitHub repository](https://github.com/algolia/algoliasearch-magento-2) or send us an e-mail on [support+magento@algolia.com](mailto:support+magento@algolia.com).